bpolaszek/bentools-specification/doc/Example.md

 * That latest rule does not apply during holidays
 * During holidays products not in stock can also be added to cart

-Let's assume we have a `Cart` object for which we want to add a `Product`, and we have a `Logger` service to record the process when it fails.
+Let's assume we have a `Cart` object for which we want to add a `Product`.

 The challenge
 -------------